This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 Serve your kuchen with your favorite ice cream or simply with a cup of coffee or tea.

-An 8 inch round tart pan or a square one is all you need for baking this recipe.
+An 8 inch round tart pan or a square one is all you need to bake this recipe.

 How to store